 To its credit though, the further you progress within the game and get to grips with it the more comfortable everything becomes, acting as a stepping stone into the harder game modes.
 As you advance into the harder difficulty settings you are presented with a whole host of new enemy spaceships and bonus scoring systems.
 As you gain confidence things suddenly become easier by comparison and tempts you to finish the game on a single credit and reveal the hidden boss in order to see the true ending of the game.

 Visually and sound wise it does a good enough job to keep everyone happy.
-As a plus point with this latest edition of the Fast Striker the developers have added a large variety of trophies and have included a Platinum which is easily obtainable.
+As a plus point with this latest edition of the Fast Striker, the developers have added a large variety of trophies and have included a Platinum that is easily obtainable.
 Playing on the PlayStation Vita it was nice to have the ability to change the screen settings from the original square perspective to a full-screen mode, which by today’s Switch standard is a little on the small side – so every little helps.

 My biggest gripe with the game is that the controls seem a little jaded and unresponsive when shooting, it just gave off the feeling of being sluggish.
 It is an ok shoot ’em up that offers little new but being the last ever Dreamcast release will go in its favour for all that loved the much underrated Sega console.
 Maybe wait until this is on sale and I very much doubt playing this on the PlayStation 4 will add anything to the experience.

-Genre: Action, Shooter, Arcade
+Category: Shooter, Arcade

 Publisher: Eastasiasoft Limited